th-koeln-intia/ip-sprachassistent-team2/docs/pages/users/wi-fi.md

 ## Connect by comitup

-Comitup broadcasts a WI-FI Network if the Raspberry Pi is not connected to one.
-We can use this to control the Pi and coneect it to our WI-FI.
+Comitup broadcasts a WI-FI Network, if the Raspberry Pi is not connected to one.
+We can use this to control the Pi and connect it to our WI-FI.

 ### Connect to Raspberry Pi